276571 A 102023

 (Jim Milliken's 1981 Blackhawk was on the same trip, driven by me!)

-see Jim Milliken's other Stutzes:
+see Jim Milliken's other cars:

 1972 Blackhawk |